WebRTC: Vulnerability

 In January 2015, TorrentFreak reported a serious security flaw in browsers supporting WebRTC, that compromised the security of VPN tunnels by exposing a user's true IP address.
 The IP address read requests are not visible in the browser's developer console, and they are not blocked by most ad blocking, privacy and security add-ons, enabling online tracking despite precautions.

 It has been reported that the cause of the address leak is not a bug that can be patched, but is foundational to the way WebRTC operates; however, there are several solutions to mitigate the problem.
 WebRTC leakage can be tested for, and solutions are offered for most browsers.
 WebRTC can be disabled, if not required, in most browsers.
 The uBlock Origin add-on can fix this problem (as some browsers now fix this problem by themselves, from uBlock Origin v1.38 onwards this option has been disabled on these browsers).

+Limitations

+Like HTTP3/QUIC, WebRTC cannot be tunneled over TOR because TOR doesn't support UDP, thus most WebRTC applications don't work without bypassing TOR or using TURN servers.